What I fear most is power with impunity. I fear abuse of power, and the power to abuse.Isabel Allende

 Most women need their jobs.
 It might be the only way to pay bills or support their family.
 The concern of ruining future career prospects, the fear of retaliation, damage to reputation, or enduring the embarrassment of reporting the incident and risking becoming a pariah in the workplace might make women hesitate to report.
 When we have been sexually harassed and those around us such as friends, or coworkers, that we might have shared this with, minimize it or negate the experience, it is further traumatizing.

-For more tips on coping with emotional pain from sexual harassment, please click on the link below for my complete article.
+For more tips on coping with emotional pain from sexual harassment and sexual assault, please click on the link below for my complete article.

 My wish for you today is that you are not troubled with emotional pain and that the people who fill your life make you feel safe and joyful.